apache/celeborn/README.md

     ├── master-jars
     ├── worker-jars
     ├── sbin
-    └── spark                       //Spark client jars
+    └── spark          // Spark client jars
 ```

 ### Compatibility
-RSS server is compatible with both Spark2 and Spark3.
+RSS server is compatible with all supported Spark versions.
-You can run both Spark2 and Spark3 with the same RSS server.
-It doesn't matter whether RSS server is compiled with -Pspark-2 or -Pspark-3.
+You can run different Spark versions with the same RSS server.
+It doesn't matter whether RSS server is compiled with -Pspark-2.4/3.0.
 However, RSS client must be consistent with the version of the Spark.
-That is, if you are running Spark2, you must compile RSS client with -Pspark-2; if you are running Spark3, you must compile RSS client with -Pspark-3.
+For example, if you are running Spark 2.4, you must compile RSS client with -Pspark-2.4; if you are running Spark 3.0, you must compile RSS client with -Pspark-3.0.

 ## Usage
 RSS supports HA mode deployment.